Yan Gomes Player Props: Cubs vs. Mets

 Yan Gomes At The Plate

-- Gomes is batting .273 with 11 doubles, two triples, nine home runs and 12 walks.
+- Gomes has 11 doubles, two triples, nine home runs and 12 walks while batting .268.

-- Gomes has picked up a hit in 49 of 76 games this season, with multiple hits 14 times.
+- Gomes has reached base via a hit in 49 games this year (of 77 played), and had multiple hits in 14 of those games.

-- Gomes has had an RBI in 31 games this year (40.8%), including 10 multi-RBI outings (13.2%).
+- Gomes has driven in a run in 31 games this year (40.3%), including 10 games with more than one RBI (13.0%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 35.5% of his games this year, with two or more runs scored in 6.6%.
+- He has scored in 35.1% of his games this season, with two or more runs scored in 6.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.